llsoftsec/llsoftsecbook/book.md

 ### Side-channels through branch predictors

 A number of attacks have been described over the past few years.
-A few examples, categorized per branch predictor component they target, are:
+The following sections list a few examples, categorized per branch predictor component they target.

-- Conditional branch direction predictor\index{conditional branch direction predictor}: BranchScope [@Evtyushkin2018], BlueThunder [@Huo2019].
-These
+#### Conditional branch direction predictor side-channel attacks
+\index{conditional branch direction predictor}

-  attacks infer whether a branch is taken or not taken in a victim process.
-They do so by carefully making sure that a branch in the spy process uses the same branch predictor entry (i.e. aliases) with the targeted branch in the victim process.
+Two examples are BranchScope [@Evtyushkin2018]\index{BranchScope} and BlueThunder [@Huo2019]\index{BlueThunder}.
+These attacks infer whether a branch is taken or not taken in a victim process.
+They do so by carefully making sure that a branch in the spy process uses the same branch predictor entry as the targeted branch in the victim process.
 By measuring whether the branch in the spy process gets predicted correctly, one can derive whether the branch in the victim process was taken or not.

 This can be thought of as somewhat akin to the [Prime+Probe cache-based side channel attacks](#primeprobe).

 When the outcome of a branch depends on a bit in a secret key, this can enable an attacker to derive the value of the secret key.
 These papers demonstrate deriving the secret key from implementations of specific cryptographic kernels.
-It can also be used to break ASLR\index{ASLR}.
+It can also be used to break [ASLR](#aslr)\index{ASLR}.

-- Branch Target Predictor\index{Branch target predictor}: SBPA [@Aciicmez2007],
+#### Branch target predictor side-channel attacks
+\index{Branch target predictor}

-  BranchShadow [@Lee2017].
-These earlier attacks are based on making a branch in the spy process alias in the BTB with a targeted branch in the victim process.
+Two examples are SBPA [@Aciicmez2007]\index{SBPA} and BranchShadow [@Lee2017]\index{BranchShadow}.
+These earlier attacks are based on making a branch in the spy process alias in the BTB\index{BTB} with a targeted branch in the victim process.
+They use methods such as timing difference, last branch records\index{last branch record}, instruction traces\index{instruction trace}
-  They use methods such as timing difference, last branch records, instruction traces or performance counters to measure whether the branch in the spy process caused a specific state change in the BTB.
+or performance counters\index{performance counter} to measure whether the branch in the spy process caused a specific state change in the BTB.

-- Return address predictor\index{return address predictor}: Hyper-Channel [@Bulygin2008].
+#### Return address predictor side-channel attacks
+\index{return address predictor}

+One example is Hyper-Channel [@Bulygin2008]\index{Hyper-Channel}.
 In this case, a spy process invokes $N$ calls to fill up the return stack predictor.
 Then it lets the victim process execute.
 Then, the spy process can measure how many of its return stack entries have been removed from the RSB, by measuring the number of $N$ returns that get mis-predicted.
 If the number of calls in the victim process is dependent on secret information, this could leak it.

 The papers referred to above contain detailed explanations of how they set up the attack.
 All of these attacks use a general 3-step approach, similar to